 Essentially, it is your choice!

-For a more detailed and logical approach to the best pour-over coffee we recommend you visit Handground coffee where they asked coffee professionals for their opinion on each step of making a pour over coffee.
-Javapresse also have useful advice in the ‘Ultimate Guide to Pour Over Coffee‘ (notice the absence of the hyphen?)
+For a more detailed and logical approach to the best pour-over coffee, we recommend you visit Handground coffee where they asked coffee professionals for their opinion on each step of making a pour over coffee.
+Javapresse also has useful advice in the ‘Ultimate Guide to Pour Over Coffee‘ (notice the absence of the hyphen?)